Barath-dan/Retail-Data-Analysis/README.md

 # Retail-Data-Analysis

 ## Project Overview
 This project aims to analyze and optimize sales performance by identifying key trends, top-performing products, and growth opportunities using a dataset of sales transactions.
-We focus on extracting insights, calculating key performance indicators (KPIs), and building a data pipeline that integrates SQL, Python, and Streamlit.
+We focus on extracting insights, calculating key performance indicators (KPIs), and building a data pipeline that integrates SQL, Python, and Streamlit with AI integration.
 ## Objectives
 - Identify Key Revenue and Profit Drivers: Analyze products and categories contributing the most to revenue and profit.
 - Identify Key performing regions.